arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/user-manual/content.md

 ### With Home Assistant

-To use Matter with Home Assistant you will need one of the *Google Home* or *Apple Home* devices that can work as a **Thread Border Router**, listed in the previous sections.
+To use Matter with Home Assistant, you will need one of the *Google Home* or *Apple Home* devices that can work as a **Thread® Border Router**, listed in the previous sections.

-To set up Home Assistant so it can manage our Matter devices, first, we need to install the **Matter Server** add-on.
+To set up Home Assistant so that it can manage Matter devices, we need first to install the **Matter Server** add-on.
 For this, navigate to **Settings > Add-Ons > Add-On Store** and search for **Matter server**:

 ![Installing the Matter Server](assets/ha-setup.png)

-With the Matter server installed, now navigate to **Settings > Devices % Services > Add Integration** and search for **Matter**:
+When the Matter server is correctly installed, navigate to **Settings > Devices % Services > Add Integration** and search for **Matter**:

 ![Installing the Matter integration](assets/ha-setup-2.png)

-A prompt will show up asking for a connection method; if you are working with customs containers to run the Matter server, uncheck the box.
+A prompt will show up asking for a connection method; if you are working with custom containers running the Matter server, uncheck the box.

 In our case, we leave it checked as the Matter server is running in Home Assistant.